 Modern roof trusses were invented in the 1950s.
 Since then, they have become the most popular form of roof support, largely because they’re more cost-effective and structurally superior for most buildings.

-In fact, about 3 out of 4 residential home builders today report using prefabricated roof trusses.
+In fact, according to the National Association of Home Builders, about 3 out of 4 residential home builders today report using prefabricated roof trusses.
 And when it comes to post-frame builders, that number is even higher.

 The basic components that help roof trusses perform so well include two top chords, a bottom chord (or beam), and web pieces, along with metal connectors, or nail plates.